-Test several pieces of sod in your yard.
+Test several sod pieces in your yard.
 If the majority of them are rooted then it’s fine to proceed with mowing.
-You’ll be able to cut the grass without doing long term harm to your lawn
+You’ll be able to cut the grass without doing long term harm to your lawn.

 Wait for Sod to Take Root

 Under optimal conditions, sod will develop shallow roots within 10–14 days.
-This fast rooting is best accomplished by following a sod rooting plan that includes proper installation, daily watering, and protection from fungal diseases.
+This fast root establishment is best accomplished by following a sod rooting plan that includes proper installation, daily watering, and protection from fungal diseases.